percona/pmm-doc/docs/install/docker.md

 PMM needs roughly 1GB of storage for each monitored database node with data retention set to one week.
 Minimum memory is 2 GB for one monitored database node, but it is not linear when you add more nodes.
 For example, data from 20 nodes should be easily handled with 16 GB.

 Make sure that the firewall and routing rules of the host do not constrain the Docker container.
-For more information, see How do I troubleshoot communication issues between PMM Client and PMM Server?.
+For more information, see [How do I troubleshoot communication issues between PMM Client and PMM Server?](../faq.md#troubleshoot-connection).

 For more information about using Docker, see the [Docker documentation](https://docs.docker.com).

+!!! note

-**NOTE**: By default, retention is set to 30 days for Metrics Monitor.
+    By default, [retention](../faq.md#data-retention) is set to 30 days for Metrics Monitor.
 Also consider disabling table statistics, which can greatly decrease Prometheus database size.

 ## Setting Up a Docker Container for PMM Server